01 Aug 2025

 Conducts UX research and usability testing to gather user feedback and data, and translates user needs into actionable design decisions.
 They make sure the design process is user-centric, every step of the way.

 Streamlines design workflows and implements best practices.
 They identify bottlenecks and optimize design processes.
-Think of them as the Lean Six Sigma expert for the design world, making every step count.
+Think of them as efficiency experts for the design world, making every step count.

 Develops and maintains the design system as a single source of truth for all design elements, components, and guidelines.